XCTEQ/XCFit/README.md

 - Select only '**Create folder references**' Option. ** Do Not Select 'Create groups' Or 'Copy items if needed**'

-Now, We have to get cucumberish framework either using Carthage or Cocoapods.
+Now, we have to get the Cucumberish framework either using Carthage or Cocoapods.

 ## Get Cucumberish Framework

-Cucumberish is one of the dependency of XCFit so you will get Cucumberish with XCFit while using it with Cocoapods however Carthage need more setup.
+Cucumberish is one of the dependency of XCFit so you will get Cucumberish with XCFit while using it with Cocoapods.
+However, Carthage needs more setup.

 ### Getting Cucumberish CocoaPod into our Target

 In order to get [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish/tree/master/Cucumberish) source content.
-There are few ways we can do that
+There are few ways this can be done:

 - **Cocoapods**

 Create a 'Podfile' if you don't have already.
-In your Podfile, add following Pod entry and update/install pod
+In your Podfile, add the following Pod entry and update/install pod

 * **Swift 3.1**

-You can doenload latest version 4.0.0 to work with Swift 3.1
+You can download latest version 4.0.0 to work with Swift 3.1

 ```ruby
     target '$_YOUR__TARGET' do